Yangseungchan/DataStructure/README.md

-> **For your convenience to watch this project, I highly recommend you to install [this](https://github.com/BackMarket/github-mermaid-extension) extension program of your browser.**
+> **For your convenience to watch this project, I highly recommend you to watch it through Google Chrome or FireFox and install [this](https://github.com/BackMarket/github-mermaid-extension) extension program of your browser which is for rendering diagrams in Markdown.**

 # DataStructure based on C